Itzadrian/alx-system_engineering-devops/0x01-shell_permissions/README.md

-8-James_Bond script used to give zero permission to owner and group and all permission to others 9-John_Doe script used to set mode for a file 10-mirror_permissions script used to mirror file permission
+8-James_Bond script used to give zero permission to owner and group and all permission to others 9-John_Doe script used to set mode for a file 10-mirror_permissions script used to mirror file permission 11-directories_permissions script to change subdirectory permission 12-directory_permissions used to make a dir and give it permissions 13-change_group script to change group of file